shilohc/rss2018-team4/assets/posts/lab8.md

 ##### Probability of Collision vs. Steering Angle

 <center><img src="assets/images/TestSetProbabilities.png" width="300" ></center>
 <center>*Figure 7: Probabilities of collision for a neural network trained to output probabilities of collision for each steering angle action a robot could take.
 Collision probabilities are taken by running random sample images from a test set through the trained neural network.
 Near 0 degrees, there are few points with a very high probability of collision because in the dataset, the robot is often parallel to a straight hallway.
-For high angles, there are few points with a low probability of collision because of a bias in the dataset towards left turns.*</center>
+For high angles, there are few points with a low probability of collision because of a bias in the dataset towards right turns.*</center>

 ##### Multiplicative Bias